 National Service for Public Prosecutions

-The National Service for Public Prosecutions is the organization responsible for criminal and penal prosecutions in the Republic, it must represent the State and bring prosecutions on its behalf if necessary.
+The National Service for Public Prosecutions is the organization responsible for criminal and penal prosecutions in the Republic.
+This agency must represent the State and bring prosecutions on its behalf if necessary.
 It is central in the judicial system of the Republic since it is one of the key elements in all trials.

 Structure

 The National Service of Public Prosecutions is headed by the General Prosecutor of the Republic, who must direct the administration of the organization, appoint subordinates under his authority like the Deputy General Prosecutor of the Republic and maintain independence from political power.
-Finally, he must also supervise the prosecutors general of each sector who is in charge of its apparatus whose structure and goals are similar to the federal level.
 The General Prosecutor is appointed by the Secretary of Justice from a candidate chosen by the Office of the Federal Civil Service.
-Under his direction is also the Chief Prosecutor of the Supreme Court who is responsible for leading the prosecution teams across the Supreme Court.
+Under his direction is also the Prosecutor in Charge leading the home judicial district who is responsible for leading the prosecution teams for the Supreme Court and other superior instances.

 Assets

-In addition to its headquarters in Paris where the offices of the General Prosecutor of the Republic are located, the organization has hundreds of thousands of other buildings scattered across the Republic to accomplish its objectives.
+The organization has also hundreds of thousands of other buildings scattered across the Republic in addition to its headquarters in Paris where the offices of the General Prosecutor of the Republic are located to accomplish its objectives.
 Whether administrative centers, regional offices or other facilities to support the judicial system throughout the territory.

 Founding Date